redis/redis-doc/commands/bitpos.md

 Basically the function consider the right of the string as padded with zeros if you look for clear bits and specify no range or the _start_ argument **only**.

-However this behavior changes if you are looking for clear bits and specify a range with bot __start__ and __end__.
+However this behavior changes if you are looking for clear bits and specify a range with both __start__ and __end__.
 If no clear bit is found in the specified range, the function returns -1 as the user specified a clear range and there are no 0 bits in that range.

 @examples